stephendongg/trentoneats/README.md

 1) The Database -> originally used Heroku's free database program, but that fell apart when all heroku databases got deleted.
 2) Google Maps Api key = cannot get restaurant location features.

-I am currently working on making the file run locally.
+A future step would be making the file run locally.